 The Centers for Disease Control and Prevention (CDC) estimates that every year at least 2000 Americans are hospitalized, and about 60 die as a direct result of E. coli infection and its complications.
 A recent study estimated the annual cost of E. coli O157:H7 illnesses to be $405 million, which included $370 million for premature deaths, $30 million for medical care, and $5 million for lost productivity.

-Click here to learn more about other recent E. coli food poisoning outbreaks from Schmidt & Clark, LLP.
+Click here to learn more about other recent food poisoning lawsuits from Schmidt & Clark, LLP.